DegreeBachelor of Science in Nursing

 - Interprofessional teamwork and team-based care

-Non-nursing courses completed at another college may be considered for transfer into the program according to the Department of Nursing grading policy.
-Courses must be reasonably close in scope and content to the required courses offered at UNE in order to count as an exact equivalent.
-Otherwise, they may transfer as general electives.
-All courses completed must be no older than five years.
+Non-nursing courses completed at another college/university may be considered for transfer into the program according to the School of Nursing and Population Health's grading policy.
+Courses must be close in scope and content to the required courses offered at UNE in order to transfer as equivalent-. otherwise, they may transfer as general electives.
+All courses completed must be no older than five years and be approved by the appropriate college program director.
 Other restrictions apply.
 See Undergraduate Admissions.

 In order to be considered for admission to the Accelerated Nursing Program, students should possess the following: